anthonycoffey/React-Native-App/memory-bank/activeContext.md

   - Added a back button to the header of the `create-job` screen in `app/dashboard/_layout.tsx`.
   - Reduced the font size of the `CardTitle` component in `components/Typography.tsx` to make the titles less prominent.
   - This change aligns the page's layout with other screens, ensuring a uniform look and feel.
+- **Added Loading Spinner to File Viewer:**
+  - Updated `components/job/JobFiles.tsx` to display a loading spinner (`ActivityIndicator`) in the `FileViewerModal` while images or videos are loading.
+  - Added an `isLoading` state to the modal.
+  - Used `onLoadStart` and `onLoadEnd` for the `Image` component.
+  - Used a `useEffect` hook to monitor the `player.status` for the `Video` component.
+- **Added Flash Control to Camera:**
+  - Updated `components/job/CameraCaptureModal.tsx` to include a flash control button.
+  - Added state to manage the flash mode ('on', 'off', 'auto') for photos and the torch mode for videos.
+  - The flash setting is now passed to the `CameraView` component using the `flash` and `enableTorch` props.

 ## Next Steps

-- **Finalize Memory Bank Update:** Complete updates to `progress.md` to reflect the video recording fix.
+- **Finalize Memory Bank Update:** Complete updates to `progress.md` to reflect the loading spinner addition.
 - **Testing:** Thoroughly test the new camera upload functionality and existing file picker functionality on both iOS and Android.
 - **Identify and document any `Known Issues`** that arise during testing or further development.
 - **Continue Project Work:** Proceed with the next development task based on the priorities outlined in `projectbrief.md` and `progress.md` once Memory Bank is up-to-date and current features are stable.